 There’s the punkish/garage-band jams “Feel Good Hit of the Summer”- an ode to recreational pharmaceuticals – and “Quick and to the Pointless” – a Ballroom Blitz-type number complete with electro handclaps and a “yeah yeah yeah” cheerleader chorus.

-The album also offers trippy, psychedelic offerings “Auto Pilot”and “Better Living Through Chemistry” – an aurally fragmented track with lots of fits and starts that’s awash in fuzz guitar and meandering bass lines.
+The album also offers pseudo-psychedelic offerings “Auto Pilot”and “Better Living Through Chemistry” – a trippy track with aural fits and starts that’s suffused with fuzz guitar and meandering bass lines.
 “Better Living”‘s polished and timeless percussion stands out, too.
-Charlie Watts (or, more accurately, Bill Ward) would be proud.

-“Monsters in the Parasol,” often QOTSA’s live opener, plays as a straight-forward rocker about hallucinations with non-sequitur lyrics that are apropos to the songs acid trip aesthetic. (“Paul’s dead, he’s warped and bubbly; oh well.”
+“Monsters in the Parasol,” often QOTSA’s live opener, plays as a straight-forward rocker complete with non-sequitur lyrics that are apropos of the song’s acid trip aesthetic. (“Paul’s dead, he’s warped and bubbly; oh well.”)

-Still, Rated R stakes out its own unique territory in the Y2K rock landscape as Josh Homme and crew clearly cement their status as top-level rock architects.
+While QOTSA isn’t Kyuss (a sui generis band imho), Rated R stakes out some unique territory in rock ecosystem.
+Josh Homme and crew clearly cement their status as top-level rock architects.